The challenges in the City of Frankfurt over the Next Fifteen Years

 Michael Wutzke: How can we as a community make the city more viable?

 Peter Feldmann: Yes, something has been lost that used to be stronger: a common sense of responsibility for the public space.
 For our parks, for our riverbank, for our major shopping streets.
 We are currently paying €3 million to establish a cleaner Frankfurt.
 We will set up 1000 new trash cans.
 We will hire parking guards.
 There will be additional cleaning activity in the city centre and in the suburban neighbourhoods.

 Michael Wutzke: On the subject of creating a livable city: the quality of architecture in Frankfurt is displeasing.
-In the Europaviertel and in the city centre, the streets are dominated by the drab stone facades of the newer buildings.
+In the European Quarter and in the city center, the streets are dominated by the drab stone facades of the newer buildings.
 How can we encourage investors and builders to improve aesthetics and creativity?

 Peter Feldmann: Too often focus has been put on quantitative adjustments.
 Certainly, city planning hinges on the definition of building density.
 In addition, there are many aspects of building, such as energy-saving insulation, where decisions have been purely technical.
 Economic considerations constrain builders to pay utmost attention to construction costs.
 To change this we have to put more emphasis on competitions to improve aesthetics.
 This way we can make more inventive concept proposals, although this only applies to urban properties.
 Lastly, we have to build on the work of Martin Wentz (head of planning in Frankfurt in the 1990s), who involved the public in the planning process and also addressed aesthetic aspects of urban design in the process.